Skip to content

 The installer creates a volume named free with the following configuration:

-The volume ID is generated deterministically from your bucket and prefix, meaning reinstalling with the same bucket and prefix will reconnect to the same data.
+The volume ID is generated deterministically from your bucket and prefix, so reinstalling with the same bucket and prefix produces the same volume ID and the same object key prefix.
+That by itself does not bring the filesystem back — see Reinstalling with the same bucket.

 The volume token is the credential that mount clients use to authenticate with the server and access the free volume.
 It is auto-generated during installation and stored in the free server’s credential file.